shreykavi/J.A.R.V.I./README.md

 - Move to Network -> Moves working dir to NAS for usage on any comp
 - Computer volume (blah)
 - pause and play any playback

+# TODOs:
+- Make command mapping into decorator (so I dont have to add each new cmd to brain)